stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on containers which don't specify a readiness probe
+**Description**: Indicates when containers fail to specify a readiness probe.

 **Remediation**: Specify a readiness probe in your container.
-See https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/ for more details.
+Refer to https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/ for details.

 **Template**: [readiness-probe](generated/templates.md#readiness-probe-not-specified)